Emission standard: Asia

+Cambodia

+Since 1 January 2022, all new vehicles in Cambodia must comply with Euro 4.

+From 1 January 2027, all new vehicles in Cambodia must comply with Euro 5.

 China

 Due to rapidly expanding wealth and prosperity, the number of coal power plants and cars on China's roads is rapidly growing, creating an ongoing pollution problem.
 China enacted its first emissions controls on automobiles in 2000, equivalent to Euro I standards.
 China's State Environmental Protection Administration (SEPA) upgraded emission controls again on 1 July 2004 to the Euro II standard.
 More stringent emission standard, National Standard III, equivalent to Euro III standards, went into effect on 1 July 2007.
 Plans were for Euro IV standards to take effect in 2010.
 Beijing introduced the Euro IV standard in advance on 1 January 2008, becoming the first city in mainland China to adopt this standard.